ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ## Group: levelroles
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Level roles management.
 Level roles are granted to a member of the guild upon gaining a specified XP rank.
 Group call lists all level roles for the guild.
-Group call with an arbitrary amount of roles will add those roles to the level roles list for the guild, effective immediately.*
+Group call adds a role to the level roles list for the specific rank, effective immediately.*

 **Aliases:**
 `lr, levelrole, lvlroles, levelrl, lvlrole, lvlr, lvlrl, lrole`